This section describes how to customize your AtoM application to the specific requirements of your own institution or network.

 Sort browser (anonymous)¶

-Administrators can configure default sort order for the browse display as either “alphabetic,” “last updated,” or “identifier” for public users (e.g., not logged-in).
+Administrators can configure default sort order for the browse display as either, “alphabetic” or “last updated” for public users (e.g., not logged-in).
 “Last updated” will display records most recently added or edited at the top of the results, allowing users to explore what has changed.
 By default, the sort order is set to “Alphabetic” for anonymous (i.e. public) users.
-However, users have the option to reorder the page while browsing via the sort button located at the top of most browse pages.

 Select “yes” if your AtoM application is acting as a union list or portal for descriptions of materials held at more than one archival institution or repository.
 The repository will appear as a column on the “Browse archival descriptions” page.
 The repository will appear as a link in the context menu.